mehtadome/SCU/Spring 2020/COEN 79/README.md

 --> Finally type ./a.out to run the files.

-*If you receive linked error, you didn't execute the g++ compiling command with cpp/h files correctly.
+*If you receive linker error, you didn't execute the g++ compiling command with cpp/h files correctly*